firatesmer/firatesmer/README.md

 ### Hi there 👋

-I have over 13+ years of experience in software design and development mostly with .NET technology stack for back-end development, databases, integration and front-end frameworks.
+I have over 14+ years of experience in software design and development mostly with .NET technology stack for back-end development, databases, integrations and front-end frameworks.

-I'm currently working on Salesforce platform as a Salesforce Developer focused on Salesforce OMS.
+Since 2018, I've been working on the Salesforce platform for building & designing multi-cloud solutions, along with productivity and innovation tools.

 Check out my [blog](https://firatesmer.com) or [LinkedIn](https://linkedin.com/in/firatesmer) profile.